 The truth is, despite your roof being one of the most important parts of your home, most homeowners are unaware of the current condition of their roof.
 Issues that arise in regards to your roof are often not apparent without a visual inspection, and since your average homeowner doesn’t spend much time on their roof, the first signs they notice of a problem is likely when a roof leaks occur and water starts pouring into their home.

-There are many issues that can eventually lead a roof leak, but if you identify them early on, you can save thousands of dollars by avoiding costly repairs.
+There are many issues that can eventually lead to a roof leak, but if you identify them early on, you can save thousands of dollars by avoiding costly repairs.
 Today, we’re sharing the 10 most common causes of roof leaks and how you can identify them before they cause additional damage.

 Disclaimer: Venturing onto your roof is a risk for serious injury and can also cause damage to your roof.
 If you choose to self-inspect your roof, please do so under ideal weather conditions, utilize the proper precautions and safety equipment, and NEVER venture onto your roof alone!